 It can be challenging when one needs recovery but can’t dedicate themselves to full time residential treatment.
 One of the services that many people are unaware of is a sober companion.
 Addiction can be a lonely and isolating experience, not just for the person struggling with it but also for their loved ones.
 Addiction is a complex and chronic condition that can take a significant toll on a person’s physical and mental health, relationships, and quality of life.
 For many people in recovery, a sober companion can be a crucial support system that helps them maintain sobriety and navigate life’s challenges.

 A sober companion is a trained professional who accompanies individuals in recovery to help them maintain sobriety and navigate their daily lives.
 They provide a wide range of services, including emotional support, guidance, and assistance with everyday tasks.
 They act as a steadfast ally, offering emotional, mental, and logistical assistance during the early stages of recovery or during challenging phases in the journey.
 The companion’s objective is to help clients navigate triggers and temptations, empowering them to stay committed to a life free from addictive substances or behaviors.

 A sober companion is often referred to as a personal recovery assistant, a sober coach, or a sober buddy.
 They can be a valuable resource for people who are newly sober or those who have been in recovery for some time but require additional support to maintain their sobriety.

-Benefits of a Sober Companion:
+The Scope of a Sober Companion’s Responsibilities

 Call Intervention Services and Coaching for any questions about Coaching, Interventions or Sober Companion services.